itsmaxymoo/AliasShowText/README.md

 | `playerX`    |               | Returns the user's X position.
 Player only.                                                                 |
 | `playerY`    |               | Returns the user's Y position.
 Player only.                                                                 |
 | `playerZ`    |               | Returns the user's Z position.
 Player only.                                                                 |

-## To-Do

-* verbosity based off of op/permission
-* Support for special cases (ex: joining the server)